Uninett/Argus/docs/user-manual.rst

 Filter by source monitoring system
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Every incident has a source, and different sources report on different things.
+You might not need to keep an eye on all incidents from all sources.

 -  If you want the table to display only incidents that came from a **specific monitoring system(s)**: